Skip to Content

 Trailer Stability is Compromised

+As we noted above, improper hitch height can significantly compromise your trailer’s stability because it alters the tow ball mass.
 Remember – tow ball mass is measured when the trailer is level.
 If you connect to your tow vehicle and the trailer is no longer level, your tow ball mass has changed.

 You Could Exceed the Tow Ball Mass Limit

-Excessive tow ball weight can seriously compromise towing.
-The results can include difficulty controlling steering and braking (because the weight on the rear of the towing vehicle lightens the load on the front wheels), as well as potentially significant and dangerous sway.
+If you’re close to your tow ball mass limit and you tow low (rather than level), you could exceed your tow ball mass, which you should never do.
+Excessive tow ball weight can significantly compromise towing performance.
+The results can include difficulty controlling steering & braking (because the weight on the rear of the towing vehicle lightens the load on the front wheels), as well as potentially significant and dangerous sway.

 Remember that your hitch ball, hitch receiver, and towing vehicle must have a weight capacity greater than the tongue weight of your trailer.
 For detailed information on hitch balls, trailer hitch ball mounts, and more, see our post on ball hitch sizes.